Tips for completing the FTMO Challenge & how to avoid mistakes

-#2 – Using a stop-loss can avoid violating the loss limits
+Using a Stop Loss can avoid violating the loss limits

 You need to know where your limit is

-Let’s take the example where we have -$2,000 in closed positions for the trading day.
+Let's take the example where we have -$2,000 in closed positions for the trading day.
 So, our allowed loss for the rest of the day is -$500.
-When we decide to open another trade, we must keep in mind that this new trade must not go into a loss (open or closed) higher than -$500 USD.
-In this case, we set the stop-loss so that we never exceed this.
+When we decide to open another trade, we must keep in mind that this new trade must not go into a loss (open or closed) higher than -$500.
+In this case, we set the Stop Loss so that we never exceed this.
 Bear in mind that you have to take the commission, swap and possible slippage into account.